gsc74/FEniCS-on-GPU/README.md

 SPARSE Matrix is transfered to cuPyx Multidimensional array.\
 Now we have used lsqr (Least Square) to solve. \
 (You can use any of the available solver from here https://docs.scipy.org/doc/scipy/reference/sparse.linalg.html \
-Results = We got arround 38X speed up using Least Square.
+Results = We got arround 38X speed up using Least Square (For 63000 Grid Points).
 (Speed will vary depending upon solver types and configuration of Machine).\
 You can also use multiple GPU's see documentation here https://docs.cupy.dev/en/stable/